djryanj/WhatTheHack/035-HubAndSpoke/Student/02-AzFW.md

    - VNet: `hub`
    - Create a new public IP named: `fw-pip`

    The firewall will take between 5-10 minutes to deploy.
+Once the PIP has deployed, gather the IP and record it.

 1. While the firewall is deploying, create four route tables:
    1. Name: `hub-gateway`